johnaeanderson/Synb0-DISCO/README.md

 ## Usage

-*Note, prior to running this command, make sure your T1 images are oriented correctly (fslreorient2std) and de-biased N4BiasFieldCorrection
+*Note, prior to running this command, make sure your T1 images are oriented correctly (fslreorient2std) and de-biased N4BiasFieldCorrection - otherwise the image may be cut off*

 In the following commands, <synb0_root> should always point to the folder where you pulled the repo, Synb0-DISCO.
 This is required to import all the scripts in it and the training data.